-Bret Ingalls, a 35-year coaching veteran who has extensive collegiate and professional experience, enters his second year with the Vanderbilt football team.
-He will assist offensive coordinator Gerry Gdowski as a senior analyst.
+Bret Ingalls, a 36-year coaching veteran who has extensive collegiate and professional experience, enters his third year with the Vanderbilt football team.
+He will assist first-year Commodore offensive coordinator Todd Fitch as a senior analyst.

 Ingalls joined the Commodores after serving the 2016-17 seasons at the University of Florida as an offensive analyst under head coach Jim McElwain.

 For a seven-year period before joining Florida, Ingalls was a valuable member of the New Orleans Saints’ NFL coaching staff.
 He was hired by the Saints in 2009 as running backs coach, helping direct the standout trio of Reggie Bush, Pierre Thomas and Mike Bell.
 That season, the Saints went 13-3 in the regular season and eventually claimed their only championship title in Super Bowl XLIV.

 The 2009 Saints offense was the NFL’s most productive unit.
 Its rushing attack ranked sixth in the NFL.

 In 2013, Ingalls was named New Orleans’ offensive line coach, continuing in that role through 2015.
 His final Saints’ offensive front was regarded among the best in the NFL.